 New innovations continue to thrive in Delaware.
 One notable example is Incyte, Inc. Since basing its headquarters in Delaware more than 10 years ago, Incyte has discovered, developed and commercialized Jakafi® (ruxolitinib), a medicine that was the first drug approved by the U.S. Food and Drug Administration for the treatment of a rare blood cancer and the first one in its class approved for any indication.
-Incyte is also developing Jakafi® as a potential treatment for additional cancers and has a broad product pipeline that includes multiple compounds that address a number of unmet patient needs.
-Incyte is working towards the completion of and relocation to its newly renovated 190,800 square foot campus on 16.7 acres in North Wilmington.
+Incyte is also development Jakafi® as a potential treatment for additional cancers and has a broad product pipeline that includes multiple compounds that address a number of unmet patient needs.